 This is the "cut up the steak and share it with your team" approach.
 Enzymes alone can eat plenty, but they need help breaking down the carbon structures of organic waste to do so efficiently.
 That’s where surfactants come into play.
 While chlorine oxidizes organic waste and leaves byproducts like chloramines, enzymes simply chew it up and digest it, leaving only CO2 and H2O behind.

 Used together in Orenda’s CV-600 and CV-700 products, enzymes and surfactants are a formidable team against organic waste.
-Their purpose is to clear a path for chlorine to disinfect the bacteria in water, rather than spend its energy dealing with the organic waste.
+They clear a path for chlorine to disinfect the bacteria in water, rather than getting reduced dealing with the organic waste.
 Chlorine doesn't know the difference.

 That deserves repeating: Orenda enzymes do not disinfect pool water—chlorine does.
 Enzymes digest organic waste to clear the path for chlorine to do its job more effectively.